Moonlight Masquerade: Plot

 Two business partners, John Bennett, Sr. and Robert Forrester, are starting to get nervous when the birthday of Victoria, Forrester's daughter, approaches.
 A long time ago the two men made an agreement that they would sign over one third of their company to their oldest children when they turned twenty-one, with the condition they married each other within thirty days.
-The family who wouldn't agree to the marriage would lose its entire company share to the other family.
+The family who would not agree to the marriage would lose its entire company share to the other family.

 Because of this Bennett tries to make his son John marry Victoria, a girl he has never met.
 John says he can save them by asking Vicki to marry him, because he is certain she will refuse him, since she is known as a snob who aims for more upscale targets.

 But Vicki and Forrester are scheming to make John an offer he wants to refuse.
 Vicki hires an exotic dancer, Mikki Marquette, to play the role of her and lure John into a trap.
 Since the wedding is to take place in Havana according to the contract, Vicki, Mikki and John all board a train to Miami, where a ship will take them to Cuba.
 When John meets Mikki, he buys her role as Vicki, but he also pretends to be someone else, and actually falls in love with the real Vicki, who travels as "Vicki's" companion.
 John talks aboy all the bad things he has heard about Vicki with the real Vicki, and she starts to dislike him.